-Board of Adjustment Criteria and Findings for Denial Should the Board of Adjustment decide to deny the variance for a reduction in the required side yard setback t, the following criteria would be applicable: Criteria: Findings: 1.
-There are special The property is approximately 6,970 square feet in size.
-The circumstances or minimum required lot size is 6,500 square feet for a single-family conditions that do not apply dwelling.
-There are numerous dwellings located on West generally in the district Chicago Street and West Saint Louis Street that have setbacks (exceptional narrowness, that are less than what is currently required by the Zoning topography, etc).
-Ordinance.
-However, all of those properties are legal non- conforming to setbacks and would also have to comply with the current Zoning Ordinance or obtain a Variance if they were to be rebuilt.
+Board of Adjustment Criteria and Findings for Denial Should the Board of Adjustment decide to deny the variance for a reduction in the required side yard setback, the following criteria would be applicable: Criteria: Findings: 1.
+There are special circumstances or conditions that do not apply The applicant has revised the Variance request to allow a five foot side yard setback for a detached garage located behind the dwelling.
+The location of the proposed detached garage generally in the district (exceptional narrowness, topography, etc). is in keeping with the character of the neighborhood.
+The property is approximately 6,970 square feet in size.
+The minimum required lot size is 6,500 square feet for a single-family dwelling.
+There are numerous dwellings located on West Chicago Street and West Saint Louis Street that have setbacks that are less than what is currently required by the Zoning Ordinance.
+However, all of those properties are legal non-conforming to setbacks and would also have to comply with the current Zoning Ordinance or obtain a Variance if they were to be rebuilt.
 In addition, there are approximately 16 dwellings located on West Chicago Street and West Saint Louis Street that have constructed detached garages in the rear yards.
 The applicant could construct a 20 foot by 24 foot detached garage in the rear yard and comply with all setback requirements.
 2. The strict application of the provisions of the zoning ordinance denies any reasonable use of the land.
 There is an existing one story single-family dwelling located on the property.
 There was previously a legal non-conforming carport located on the property that was removed.
 As noted above, the property is in compliance with the minimum lot size requirement.
 A detached garage could be constructed in the rear yard and comply with all setback requirements.
 The property to the west has constructed a detached garage in the rear yard.
 In addition, the adjacent neighbor to the east does not have a carport or a garage.
 Reasonable use of the land does exist with the single-family dwelling.
 3. The variance is the minimum adjustment necessary for the reasonable use of the land.
 The applicant is proposing to construct an attached garage in the footprint of the previously existing carport.
 A building permit was issued for the carport; however, the site plan did not identify the setback.
 It appears that the setback for the carport could be anywhere from 5 feet to 3 feet.
 Staff cannot support the proposed Variance request based on the submitted site plan and the applicant should be aware that if the Variance is approved a site plan stamped by a registered land surveyor would be required.
-4. The variance is in harmony with the general purposes and intent of the zoning ordinance and will Side yard setbacks exist to provide the following: adequate, safe separation between structures, sufficient open space for the maintenance of side yards and the siding of structures, and adequate open space for light and aesthetics for a peighborhood zoning ordinance and will not be injurious to the neighborhood, detrimental to the public welfare, or in conflict with the comprehensive plan for development.